pranavgn12/Sudoku/README.md

 # Sudoku
+Sudoku made using c and windows api.
 Playable sudoku and sudoku solver Runs in windows cmd.
 Sudoku solver finds one solution.
-Made using c and windows api.